smmalavi/ceis/README.md

 Department of Electrical Engineering, Shahid Beheshti University, Tehran, Iran. m_alavi@sbu.ac.ir, http://arg.sbu.ac.ir

-The computation of battery impedance spectra by using FFT, and system identification (sysid) method in cEIS device.
-Two equivalent circuit models (ECMs) are estimated to fit the impedance spectra obtained from FFT.
-The first ECM model is a first-order Randles circuit as shown below:
+This repository provides you with the Matlab codes for test #1 and test #2 of the above manuscript.
+The current and voltage data are loaded in the beginning of each test.
+I would refer you to the paper for the information about tests, and data.
+The Matlab codes compute the impedance spectra by using FFT, and by using system identification methods.

+In test #1, a first-order Randles equivalent circuit model (ECM) is estimated.
+In test #2, the first- and second-order Randles ECMs are estimated and their accuracies are compared.

+The first-order Randles ECM is shown below:

                                R1
                       |-----/\/\/\/------|